 For some tips on getting started click here

 We have developed a handy guide to weaning portion sizes click here to download

 Remember to always clean your baby’s teeth, especially before bedtime.
 As soon as their first tooth appears, you can use a soft cloth to clean gums.
-A soft toothbrush can be used shortly afterwards.
-A pea-sized amount of toothpaste can be used when your toddler is 2 years of age.
+You can use a soft toothbrush shortly afterwards.
+You can use a pea-sized amount of toothpaste when your toddler is 2 years of age.

 To receive more advice on weaning contact our Careline.